Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Appendix

-For each of our 500 bootstrap samples of items, we computed the power curve giving the average, over many samples of k turkers, of the correlation of the mean of those turker ratings with a journalist's ratings.
-From this a survey-equivalence value was computed: how many turkers are equivalent to one, two, or three journalists.
+For each of our 500 bootstrap samples of items, we computed the power curve giving, for each number k of turkers, the expected correlation with a journalist's ratings.
+Similarly, for each of the bootstrap samples, we also computed the expected correlation of a single journalist with a held-out journalist's ratings, the expected correlation of a two-journalist panel with a held-out journalist's ratings, and the expected correlation of a three-journalist panel with a held-out journalist's ratings.
+From these, for each bootstrap sample the journalist-equivalence values were computed: how many turkers are equivalent to one, two, or three journalists.

 In Table~\ref{tab:seq-cis}, we report a range that includes 95\% of the values computed for the bootstrap samples.
 In Table~\ref{tab:reliability-of-equivalences}, we report the fraction of bootstrap samples where k lay raters outperformed m journalists in predicting the ratings of a held-out journalist.